Frequently Asked Questions

 Are these dishwasher and microwave safe?

 No. They are neither dishwasher nor microwave safe.
-To keep clean, use warm water on the sticky gel and use a damp cloth to remove dirt and debris from the magnet and base.
+To keep clean, use warm water on the sticky gel and use a damp cloth to remove dirt and debris from the coaster.

 Are there temperature limits for the sticky gel and magnet?